he-leon/car-light-reminder/README.md

 # Car Light Reminder
 This project demonstrates how to create a simple DIY Car Light Turn Off Reminder using an Arduino board and scrap parts.
 The reminder helps prevent leaving the car lights on and draining the battery.
+The device can be installed behind the dashboard of the car.
 # Main Components
 - Arduino Pro Mini
 - Mini-360 DC-DC Adjustable Buck Converter